Kwon Ri-se

-Kwon Ri-se (August 16, 1991 – September 7, 2014), better known by her stage name Rise, was a Japanese singer of Korean descent.
+Kwon Ri-se (August 16, 1991 – September 7, 2014), known professionally as Rise, was a South Korean singer.
 She was a member of the South Korean girl group Ladies' Code under Polaris Entertainment.
 Prior to her joining Ladies' Code, she participated in Miss Korea 2009 and was crowned as "Miss Korea Japan Jin".
 She was one of the Top 12 contestants of MBC's Star Audition The Great Birth.

 She died in a car crash at age 23.

 Biography

 Kwon was born in Japan and was a fourth-generation Korean Japanese.
 She attended Fukushima Korea Junior High School, Tokyo Korean School and completed her university education at Seikei University, majoring in Economics and Business Administration.
 Before joining Ladies' Code, Kwon was also active as a model and previously participated in Miss Korea 2009 as the Japan representative.
 She signed with KeyEast after Star Audition The Great Birth in 2011.

 In 2011, Kwon appeared in the third season of MBC's reality show We Got Married, where she was paired up with former Birth of a Great Star contestant, David Oh.
 She also filmed a LG commercial for LG Optimus 3D with David Oh in the same year.

 In 2013, Kwon's contract with KeyEast expired and she went on to sign a contract with Polaris Entertainment as she wished to pursue a music career.